npm package discovery and stats viewer.

 Upgradability

 Ensuro contracts are upgradeable, meaning the code can be changed after deployment.
-We implement this following the UUPS pattern (https://eips.ethereum.org/EIPS/eip-1822) where the contract used is a proxy that can be redirected to a different implementation.
+We implement this following the UUPS pattern where the contract used is a proxy that can be redirected to a different implementation.

-Have in mind the new versions of the contracts might or might not be covered by the same audit processes as the initial ones.
+Have in mind that the new versions of the contracts might or might not be covered by the same audit processes as the initial ones.
 See our audit applicability matrix to check which audit applies to the currently deployed contracts.

 Development

-For coding the smart contracts the approach we took was prototyping initially in Python (see folder prototype), and later we coded in Solidity.
-The tests run the same test case both on the Python prototype code and the Solidity code.
+For coding the smart contracts, the approach we took was prototyping initially in Python (see folder prototype), and later we coded in Solidity.
+The tests run the same test case on both the Python prototype code and the Solidity code.
 To adapt the Solidity code that is called using ethproto, we have some glue code implemented in tests/wrappers.py.

-Without docker
+Without Docker

-You can also run the development environment without using docker, just Python (>=3.9) and Node v20 are required as pre-requisits.
+You can also run the development environment without using Docker, just Python (>=3.12) and Node v22 are required as pre-requisites.

 Initial setup: